Grunge: Emergence of post-grunge

 In 1995, SPIN writer Charles Aaron stated that with grunge "spent", pop punk in a slump, Britpop a "giddy memory" and album-oriented rock over, the music industry turned to "Corporate[-produced] Alternative", which he calls "soundalike fake grunge" or "scrunge".
 Bands Aaron lists as "scrunge" groups include: Better Than Ezra; Bush; Collective Soul; Garbage; Hootie & the Blowfish; Hum; Silverchair; Sponge; Tripping Daisy; Jennifer Trynin and Weezer; Aaron includes the Foo Fighters in his list, but states that Dave Grohl avoided becoming a "scrunge fall gu[y]" by combining 1980s hardcore punk with 1970s arena trash music in his post-Nirvana group.
 Bands described as grunge like Bush and Candlebox also have been largely categorized as post-grunge.
 These two bands became popular after 1992.
-Other bands categorized as post-grunge that emerged when Bush and Candlebox became popular include Collective Soul and Live.
+Other bands categorized as post-grunge that emerged when Bush and Candlebox became popular include Live.

 Reaction by Britpop

 Conversely, another rock genre, Britpop, emerged in part as a reaction against the dominance of grunge in the United Kingdom.
 In contrast to the dourness of grunge, Britpop was defined by "youthful exuberance and desire for recognition".
 The leading Britpop bands, "Blur and Oasis existed as reactionary forces to [grunge's] eternal downcast glare."
 Britpop artists' new approach was inspired by Blur's tour of the United States in the spring of 1992.
 Justine Frischmann, formerly of Suede and leader of Elastica (and at the time in a relationship with Damon Albarn) explained, "Damon and I felt like we were in the thick of it at that point ... it occurred to us that Nirvana were out there, and people were very interested in American music, and there should be some sort of manifesto for the return of Britishness."